A Place for Mom

 Creative activities for seniors with dementia

 Navigating the complexities of dementia can seem overwhelming, but creating a comforting home environment filled with stimulating activities can illuminate the path forward.
 One way to keep dementia patients engaged is to delve into their past interests or talents.

-Niki Gewirtz, a Senior Living Advisor at A Place for Mom and former executive director of a memory care community, recommends gaining a deep understanding of your loved one’s hobbies and strengths so that you can tailor activities to their interests and abilities.
+Niki Gewirtz, a senior new hire support specialist at A Place for Mom and former executive director of a memory care community, recommends gaining a deep understanding of your loved one’s hobbies and strengths so that you can tailor activities to their interests and abilities.

 3. Explore sensory craft experiences.
 Activities involving different textures, such as playing with clay, offer tactile stimulation for dementia patients.
-Crafting with these materials or even exploring different shapes and sizes can be beneficial and enjoyable.
+Crafting with these materials, or even exploring different shapes and sizes, can be beneficial and enjoyable.

 4. Create collages.
 Cut out images from magazines, or print old ads and articles.
 Choose subjects that fit your loved one’s interests, like cooking, cars, or fashion.
 Another idea is to scan and print old family pictures.
 Let your family member with dementia arrange and rearrange the elements to create pictures or scrapbook pages.